picolemon/picofabric-hardware/README.md

 ### Board Assembly :mag:
-The board is pre-assembled and preloaded with a pre-installed MicroPython UF2 image & blink bitStream.
+The board is pre-assembled and preloaded with a USB serial bootloader for programming via the PicoFabric IDE.
 ![PicoFabric board overview](doc/images/board.png)

 ### Getting started - MicroPython :mag: